Oral Minoxidil Hair Treatment

 How Oral Minoxidil Works

 While it’s not fully understood how minoxidil promotes hair growth, the most common theory is that it prolongs the anagen phase, also known as the ‘growth phase’ or ‘active phase’ in the hair growth cycle.
-The results of this hair loss treatment vary among patients, but oral minoxidil for hair loss generally produces the following effects:

 - Slows the reduction of the hair follicle size